buddhist-uni/buddhist-uni.github.io/_content/av/gender-politics-medieval-sri-lanka_shirley-bruno.md

  who had a unique interest in Pāli textuality, had patronized. [...]
 I suspect that she was a far more influential figure than any of our extant sources allow us to really fully grasp.

 > I am attempting to reconstruct the history of Polonnaruwa from sources in the Polonnaruwa period itself, disregarding the evidence of the later texts.
 This was an experiment in some ways: can we write the history of Sri Lanka without just citing what the Mahāvaṁsa and its friends have to say?

+The book discussed here is [available for free online](/content/monographs/religion-gender-and-politics-in-medieval-sri-lanka_shirley-bruno).